Botangle/dayoneold/README.md

 Then `up` the VM: `vagrant up`

-Now you can access to your Yii setup : `http://www.yii2.dev`
+Now you can access to your Botangle setup : `http://app.botangle.dev`

 ## MySQL